 Genetic variations in ASPN are associated with susceptibility to osteoarthritis type 3 (OS3) [MIM:607850]; also known as osteoarthritis of knee/hip.
 Osteoarthritis is a degenerative disease of the joints characterized by degradation of the hyaline articular cartilage and remodeling of the subchondral bone with sclerosis.
 Clinical symptoms include pain and joint stiffness often leading to significant disability and joint replacement.
 Note=Susceptibility to osteoarthritis is conferred by a triplet repeat expansion polymorphism.
 ASPN allele having 14 aspartic acid repeats in the N-terminal region of the protein (D14), is overrepresented relative to the common allele having 13 aspartic acid repeats (D13).
 The frequency of the D14 allele increases with disease severity.
 The D14 allele is also overrepresented in individuals with hip osteoarthritis.

 Belongs to the small leucine-rich proteoglycan (SLRP) family.
 SLRP class I subfamily.

 The LRR 5 repeat can inhibit BMP2-induced cytodifferentiation and may be involved in the interaction with BMP2 (By similarity).
 The repeats LRR 10, LRR 11 and LRR 12 are involved in binding type I collagen.
 The poly-Asp region is involved in binding calcium.

 There is no serine/glycine dipeptide sequence expected for the attachment of O-linked glycosaminoglycans and this is probably not a proteoglycan.
 The O-linked polysaccharide on 54-Ser is probably the mucin type linked to GalNAc.
-The N-linked glycan at Asn-282 is composed of variable structures of GlcNAc, mannose, fucose, HexNAc and hexose.

 Secreted > extracellular space > extracellular matrix.